FRC-Utilities/QDriverStation/lib/DriverStation/README.md

 # DriverStation Library

-The DriverStation library allows any Qt-based project to manage an FRC robot easily and without getting involved in the loops and low network operations needed to manage the roboRIO.
+The DriverStation library allows any Qt-based project to manage an FRC robot easily and without getting involved in the application loops and network operations needed to manage the roboRIO.

 The library has been written by analyzing the following sites and projects: